Exploring Localization for Self-supervised Fine-grained Contrastive Learning: Cross-view Saliency Alignment

 \subsubsection{Source Saliency Detection}

-A saliency detection algorithm generates a saliency map which indicates the objects of interest (primarily foreground).
+A saliency detection algorithm generates a saliency map that indicates the objects of interest (primarily foreground).
 Let $I \in \mathbb{R}^{W \times H \times C}$ be an image in the training set, define $\psi$ to be a saliency detection algorithm, then the output saliency map $S_{i,j}=\psi(I_{i,j}) \in \mathbb{R}^{W \times H}$ indicates the saliency intensity value at pixel $I_{i,j}$.
 The saliency information can be noisy.
-Therefore, we seek to find a bounding box $B=(l, t, W_b, H_b)$ of the foreground object with the highest averaged saliency information satisfying the following objective function:

-A corresponding binary saliency mask $M\in \mathbb{R}^{W\times H}$ is defined by filling with 1 within the bounding box $B$, otherwise 0.
+Therefore, we seek to find a bounding box $B=(l, t, W_b, H_b)$ of the foreground object with the highest averaged saliency information satisfying the following objective function: A corresponding binary saliency mask $M\in \mathbb{R}^{W\times H}$ is defined by filling with 1 within the bounding box $B$, otherwise 0.
 Then we crop a random patch within the bounding box $B$.
 Similar to RRC, the size of the patch is determined based on an area ratio (to the area of the bounding box), which is sampled from a uniform distribution $U(\lambda,1)$.